Loss of Jurors Pushes Back Biddeford Sexual Abuse Trial

 One juror called in unavailable for personal reasons, which brought the juror pool down to five.
 In addition, two other jurors were dismissed from the case shortly after.
 The U.S. District Court requires at least six jurors in a civil trial; thus, the trial had to be rescheduled to Jan.
 23, 2023.

 In efforts to help other potential victims speak out against sexual abuse, Russell spoke to Portland Press Herald shortly after filing her complaint last spring.
 After having an article published detailing Russell’s story, at least two other women have come forward claiming they were also abused by Chenevert as children and were scheduled to testify.
 While Russell intended to help others, the media’s involvement in court cases can have negative repercussions.

-Chenevert’s attorney, Taylor Asen, filed motions on Thursday to reexamine the jurors about “potential prejudicial pretrial publicity” in response to the press release involving Russell.
+Russell’s attorney, Taylor Asen, filed motions on Thursday to reexamine the jurors about “potential prejudicial pretrial publicity” in response to the press release involving Russell.
 Pretrial publicity can affect the jurors’ verdict decisions causing bias to impact their interpretations of trial evidence.
-The defendant argues that if another juror is lost due to the media coverage, the court should entertain sanctions against Russell to address Chenevert’s attorney fees, costs, and expenses resulting from jury selection implications.
+Chenevert’s attorney argues that if another juror is lost due to the media coverage, the court should entertain sanctions against Russell to address Chenevert’s attorney fees, costs, and expenses resulting from jury selection implications.

 How Should You Address Your Sexual Abuse Case?